-In this context, UNIQA does not apply remuneration principles that are inconsistent with the integration of sustainability risks into investment decision-making processes and does not include factors that would lead to conflicts of interest with respect to sustainability risks in the design of its remuneration rules.
+UNIQA does not apply remuneration principles that are inconsistent with the integration of sustainability risks into investment decision-making processes when designing its remuneration rules, nor does it include factors that would lead to conflicts of interest with sustainability risks.

-A key consideration in the design and review of remuneration packages is alignment with UNIQA's business strategy, short-term objectives and long-term strategic plans.
-The performance of individuals, teams, groups and organisations and their contribution to UNIQA's success will be rewarded through performance-based components of the remuneration package.
+A key consideration when planning and reviewing remuneration packages is alignment with UNIQA Insurance's business strategy, short-term objectives and long-term strategic plans.
+The performance of individuals, teams, groups and organisations and their contribution to the success of UNIQA Insurance will be rewarded through performance-based components of the remuneration package.

-The Board of Directors decides on the remuneration system and the individual remuneration package for each employee, taking into account local legal regulations and the UNIQA Group Remuneration Guidelines and Regulations.
+The Management Board makes decisions on the remuneration system and the individual remuneration package for each employee, taking into account local legal regulations and the UNIQA Group Remuneration Guidelines and Regulations.

-Remuneration and its individual elements are based on market reference levels and UNIQA's business results and remuneration strategy.
+Remuneration and its individual elements are based on market benchmark levels and UNIQA's business results and remuneration strategy.